 What to see at the Royal Botanic Garden

-The Royal Botanic Garden stretch over 30 hectares and is composed by many sections, which means is very difficult to visit it all in one hit, but in this guide, I will try to highlight the most important things that is worth to visit.
+The Royal Botanic Garden stretch over 30 hectares and is composed of many sections, which means it is very difficult to visit it all in one hit, but in this guide, I will try to highlight the most important things that are worth visiting.